 The Company has a loan agreement in the form of a term note and a line of credit that matures in September 1999.
 The Company had available borrowings under the line of credit in the amount of \$443,000 at June 30, 1997.
 Advances outstanding under the loan bear interest at the 30-day commercial paper rate plus 2.7% per annum (8.31% at June 30, 1997).
 Principal payments of \$611,000, \$667,000 and \$223,000 will be due in 1997, 1998 and 1999, respectively.
-Outstanding borrowings under this loan agreement at June 30, 1997 were approximately \$1.5 million.
 The loan is collateralized by substantially all of the Company's assets.
 The loan agreement contains restrictive covenants, including the maintenance of certain amounts of working capital and tangible net worth and limits on loans to related parties.
 In April 1997, the Company also obtained a one-year secured \$1.0 million line of credit from the same lender which bears interest at the 30-day commercial paper rate plus 2.65% per annum (8.26% at June 30, 1997).
-Approximately \$1.5 million of the proceeds of this offering will be used to repay all of the Company's outstanding long term indebtedness.

 The Company's principal commitments at June 30, 1997 were leases on its headquarters and regional offices, and there were no material commitments for capital expenditures at that date.
-The Company believes that the proceeds of this offering, cash generated from operations and borrowings under its credit facilities will be sufficient to satisfy its working capital and capital expenditure needs at least through 1998.
+The Company believes that the proceeds of this offering, cash generated from operations and borrowings under its credit facilities will be sufficient to satisfy its working capital and capital expenditure needs for at least one year.